Separating Ansatz Discovery from Deployment on Larger Problems: Reinforcement Learning for Modular Circuit Design: Results

 Both analyses are based on the circuits without any simplification, expressed in terms of the gates in the basis \{$H$, $R_x$, $R_y$, $R_z$, $CX$\}.

 \paragraph{Gate Count and Circuit Depth}

-Fig.~\ref{fig:gate_count_and_depth_qubo} presents a comparison of the average number of gates and circuit depth for each number of qubits ($n = 8, 12, 16$) across the three algorithms.
+Fig.~\ref{fig:gate_count_and_depth_qubo_n=16} presents a comparison of the average number of gates and circuit depth across the three algorithms for the instances with $n=16$.
 Error bars indicate the standard deviation, calculated over five independent runs.

-The first observation is that the gate count and circuit depth follow similar trends across all algorithms, highlighting a consistent relationship between the number of gates used and the overall complexity of the circuits.

-Then, the circuits generated by RLVQC Global are the shortest among the algorithms tested, which is a particularly positive outcome.
+The circuits generated by RLVQC Global are the shortest among the algorithms tested, which is a particularly positive outcome.
 This indicates that RLVQC Global is able to construct more efficient circuits with fewer gates, which is advantageous for both computational cost and reducing the likelihood of errors, especially in noisy hardware environments.

 In the case of the Block variant, the gate count and circuit depth are comparable to those of QAOA, considering the variance.
-RLVQC Block constructs deeper circuits than RLVQC Global, likely because it is designed to generate circuits with a maximal depth corresponding to a 5-layer QAOA, whereas RLVQC Global constructs circuits with a depth corresponding to a 1-layer QAOA (see Section \ref{sec:comp_budget}).
+RLVQC Block constructs deeper circuits than RLVQC Global, likely because it is designed to generate circuits with a maximal depth corresponding to a 5-layer QAOA, whereas RLVQC Global constructs circuits with a depth corresponding to a 1-layer QAOA (see Section~\ref{sec:exp_protocol:effectiveness_block:param_opt}).

 Moreover, we highlight that the penalty coefficient in the reward function can be adjusted to balance the trade-off between circuit complexity and solution quality.
 By modifying this penalty coefficient, the circuit depth can be controlled, allowing for better alignment with the specific requirements.
 Therefore, further optimizations are possible by either reducing the step budget allocation or increasing the penalty coefficient.
 The current setup offers a good balance, enabling the construction of circuits with depths and gate counts comparable to QAOA, while achieving superior results.
 However, with adjustments to the reward function or by tightening the gate count budgets, even more efficient circuits could be achieved.